 In just three seasons with the Warriors, Durant won back-to-back Finals MVPs.
 He was undoubtedly the best player in those series against the Cavaliers and was ramping up for a three-peat before tearing his Achilles during the 2019 Finals.

-Many will repudiate the notion of Durant belonging in the conversation of Jordan and LeBron, but Kerr has a solid case for most talented.
+Many will repudiate the notion of Durant belonging in the conversation of Jordan and LeBron James, but Kerr has a solid case for him being the most talented.
 The Slim Reaper is a seven-foot sniper capable of torching opposing players both from the perimeter and paint.
 Moreover, he has handles like a guard, and clutch intangibles you simply have to be born with.

 Durant will be a member of the Brooklyn Nets for the 2020-2021 campaign.
 He will be attempting to capture his third title in five years.